The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Training Regime Results

-The choice of learning rate does not have a recognizable influence in this analysis.
-There is little to no change in the energy per epoch across the four learning rate settings.
+Compared to the batch size, the choice of learning rate does not have a recognizable influence in this analysis.
+Apart from small deviations, which may occur due to the software-based measurement procedure, we cannot derive a trend for the energy per epoch across the four learning rate selections.
 The reason for that is the independence of the training duration, namely the number of epochs until the model converges and stops the training process.
-Influences through the learning rate change can therefore be seen in figure \ref{fig:energy_epoch}.
-Across the 16 setups, grouped into the 4x4 setup alignment through the dashed lines as introduced in table \ref{tab:parameters}, the energy consumption in percentage is visualized, assuming the worst run to be at 100\%.
-We can derive a slight trend of learning rate settings towards 0.01 and 0.001, mainly for the bigger batch sizes.
-This can be due to the issue of learning rate 0.1 being set too large to converge properly whereas learning rate of 0.0001 increases the number of epochs needed until convergence.
-Additionally, the batch size seems to have a slight influence on the total energy consumption as well.
-For instance in figure \ref{fig:pam_mps} and \ref{fig:cel_cuda}, the combination of a small batch size of 64 and the biggest learning rate of 0.1 outperforms the other setups using bigger batch sizes.
+As mentioned before, the early stopping was set to start after reaching the threshold accuracy of 0.8 with patience of 40 epochs.
+Influences through the learning rate change can therefore be seen in figure \Cref{fig:average_energy}.
+Across the 16 setups, grouped into the 4x4 setup alignment through the dashed lines as introduced in \Cref{tab:parameters}, the total energy consumption for the full training is visualized.
+We can derive a slight trend of learning rate settings towards 0.01 and 0.001, due to the issue of learning rate 0.1 being set too large to converge properly whereas a learning rate of 0.0001 increases the number of epochs needed until convergence.
+Further, the total consumption is still ruled by the batch size choice, especially in the PAMAP2 scenario with greater deviations in energy per epoch.

-Overall, the range between the worst and best-performing setup is wide, with the best model usually consuming only around 20\% of the worst model.
-As a guideline to achieve this much of an improvement, the energy per epoch and the number of epochs necessary need both to be minimized.
+Overall, the range between the worst and best-performing setup is wide, with the best case usually consuming less than 20\% of the worst-case setup.
+As a guideline to achieve this much of an improvement, the energy per epoch and necessary number of epochs both need to be minimized.
+Comparing our two application scenarios, especially when checking the CelebA results in \Cref{fig:average_energy}, there can not be derived a general rule for thoroughly choosing the best hyperparameters.
+These findings therefore provide a motivation for further research to explore more dynamic and thorough hyperparameter selection approaches.